Keluro/Office365-AddinWeb-SignInSample/README.md

 - You can see how the Azure Graph API can be requested.
 See method *GetMailUserInfo()* in class **ConnectedUserProvider.cs**

+This [documentation page](http://dev.office.com/docs/add-ins/develop/auth-external-add-ins) is also interesting.

 ## Comparison with other samples
-Our objective is not to compete with other samples but we try to bring issues not addressed.
+Our objective is not to compete with other samples but we try to bring solutions for problems not already addressed by others.

 - [Doug Perkes sample](https://github.com/dougperkes/Office-Add-in-AspNetMvc-ServerAuth)
-This sample works many social logins and is not Outlook specific.
+This sample works with many social logins and is not Outlook specific.
 It uses the SignalR approach only and does not use the dialogAPI.
 The server side technology is ASP.NET MVC.

 - [Office Js Helpers](https://github.com/OfficeDev/office-js-helpers)
 Similarly to Doug Perkes, it is not limited to Azure AD and is an authentication for many OAUTH social logins.
 It is based on the dialogAPI but do not have a fallback solution when not available.
-It is a very "light weight sample" no server side logic.
+It is a very "light weight" sample no server side logic.

 - [Office-Add-in-Nodejs-ServerAuth](https://github.com/OfficeDev/Office-Add-in-Nodejs-ServerAuth)
-I did not review completely this sample but it looks similar to Doug Perkes sample.
+We did not review completely this sample but the approach looks similar to the one used in Doug Perkes sample.
 The server technology is Node.

 - [PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart](https://github.com/OfficeDev/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart)
+This sample is specific to Powerpoint and Azure AD (accessing the Graph API).
+It uses dialogAPI without fallback logic.
+Server side technology is ASP.NET MVC.

 ## Two Single Page applications served by Asp.net